 Failed to decrypt protected XML node “DTS:Password” with error 0x8009000B “Key not valid for use in specified state

 Later on, it gets the connection string from configuration and successfully executes.

-Even though this is an error, when executing the package individually from command prompt or from Visual Studio Data Tools, it is “ignored” and the package reports success.
-When the same package runs through the “Execute Package Task”, it is reported as an error and as the maximum error count is set to 1, this task reports failure even when the underlying package ran successfully
+If I execute package from command prompt or from Visual Studio, it “ignores” the “error” and the package reports success.
+When I ran the same package through the “Execute Package Task”, it reports as an error.
+SSIS package maximum error count was set to 1 so this task reported failure on the first occurrence of error even though the underlying package ran successfully

 In my situation, all the packages were getting configuration from environment.
 Packages were not using saved credentials.
 I changed the package protection level to “DontSaveSensitive” and everything work as expected.